HackFargo/CivicHackathonWeekend2015/README.md

 to use, or not use, for your project.
 There are also a bunch of shape files that have relevant data from around the city of fargo.

+The event is held at the Prairie Den in downtown Fargo, starting at noon on Saturday 9/19 with demos at 4pm on Sunday.
+Try to get some sleep -- we're closing up at 1am and opening at 10am.

 Competition
 -----------